mrsimpson/slides-data-in-motion/slides.md

 <!--
 Flink allows developers to partition a stream by a logical key.

-All operations on a keyed stream will respect data locality: The operator instance of a Flink computational graph will get all items of the keyed stream which has the same key.
+All operations on a keyed stream will respect data locality: The operator instance of a Flink computational graph will get all items of the keyed stream which have the same key.
 -->

 ---